MINDFUL ART: MAKING IN THE MOMENT, WITHOUT JUDGEMENT

 7. calms the mind when its busy

-8. teaches us how to be mindful
+8. teaches you how to be mindful (less self-crticial)

-10. makes us brave and confident
+10. makes you brave and confident

-13. is radically self-accepting, loving and caring
+12. is radically self-accepting, loving and caring

-Regularly making or experiencing art also makes us feel more connected to the shared experience of being human.
-So art making is scientifically amazingly good for us !!
+Regularly making or experiencing art also makes you feel more connected to the shared experience of being human.

 After a session, I love to ask people, “How do you feel?”
 Here’s some common answers…

-Humans are literally hard-wired to be creative.
 It makes us feel good, and you can’t do it wrong, which means we can all benefit from making art, even those of us that don’t think we’re creative.

-some wonderful research into the
+wonderful research into the Impacts of (Making) art

 64 Million Artists’ study: